This tutorial uses the Image Colorization API. See the docs, live demo, and pricing.

 Batch Processing for Large Collections

-If you need to colorize hundreds or thousands of images, implement a job queue with concurrency limits.
+Use a job queue with concurrency limits for large batches.
 Process images in parallel but respect the API's rate limits.
-Store both the original grayscale image and the colorized result so users can always toggle between them, which is a satisfying UI pattern that reinforces the value of the transformation.
+Store both the grayscale original and the colorized result so users can toggle between them, a satisfying UI pattern that reinforces the value of the transformation.

 Consider Color Space and Format

-Save colorized output in a format that preserves color fidelity.
-JPEG is fine for web display, but PNG or TIFF is better for archival purposes or further editing.
-If your pipeline involves additional processing steps, keep images in PNG until the final output to avoid cumulative compression artifacts.
+Keep archival output in PNG or TIFF, not JPEG.
+JPEG is fine for web display, but PNG or TIFF preserves color fidelity for archives or further editing.
+If your pipeline has extra processing steps, stay in PNG until the final output to avoid cumulative compression artifacts.

 Image colorization sits at the intersection of computer vision, historical preservation, and creative expression.
 The Image Colorization API makes this powerful capability accessible through a single HTTP call, whether you are building a consumer photo app, digitizing a museum collection, or adding a restoration feature to your existing platform.
 The results speak for themselves, and the integration takes minutes, not months.